The Corporate Jet Investor Podcast

 #2 Johnny Foster | OGARAJETS

-In this second this episode we chat with Johnny Foster, President & CEO of OGARAJETS.
+In this second episode we chat with Johnny Foster, president & CEO of OGARAJETS.

-Johnny tells Alasdair Whyte why transparency is so important as a broker, why the company needs to grown and why a commitment to excellence was key when planning to take the reins as leader of OGARAJETS.
+Johnny speaks to Alasdair Whyte about why transparency is so important as a broker, why the company needs to grow and why a commitment to excellence was key when planning to take the reins as leader of OGARAJETS.

 #1 Chad Anderson | Jetcraft